JyotiKhabra/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

 I was able to take some starter code and build upon it to practice my HTML, CSS, JS, jQuery and AJAX front-end skills, and my Node, Express and MongoDB back-end skills.
 This was an oppurtunity to showcase problem solving skills and creativity.
+Added a bonus toggle button that always the user to press the "Write a new tweet" button to showcase the "compose tweet" functionality.
+Also added the functionality of showcasing how long ago the tweet was created at the bottom of the newly created tweet.

 ## Final Product

-!["Main Page Desktop"]
+!["Main Page Desktop With Submit Tweet"]
 !["Main Page Tablet"]
-!["Show Error"]
+!["Main Page Tablet With Submit Tweet"]

 ## Getting Started